OpenAgentsInc/v2/docs/pull-request-flow.md

 ## New Tools to Implement

-To fully support pull request management through the LLM chat interface, we need to implement the following tools:
+To fully support pull request management and code changes through the LLM chat interface, we need to implement the following tools:

+### Pull Request Management
 1. `list_pull_requests`: Lists open pull requests for the current repository.
 2. `view_pull_request`: Shows details of a specific pull request, including title, description, and changed files.
 3. `create_pull_request`: Creates a new pull request with specified title, description, and branch.